 Companies E and K of the 47th then were sent on detached duty, and participated in the capture of Jacksonville, Florida (5 October) and the Gov. Milton, a Confederate steamer.
 Docked near Hawkinsville, the Milton had been furnishing troops, ammunition and other supplies not only to the Rebel battery atop Saint John’s Bluff, but to other Confederate Army units scattered throughout the region.

-Meanwhile, from 5 to 15 October 1862, several young black men left the hardship they had known in Beaufort, South Carolina to become members of the 47th Pennsylvania Volunteers, including Abraham and Edward Jassum, aged 16 and 22 respectively, and 33-year-old Bristor Gethers.
+Meanwhile, from 5 to 15 October 1862, several young Black men who had been enslaved near Beaufort, South Carolina enlisted with the 47th Pennsylvania Volunteers, including Abraham Jassum and Edward Jassum, aged sixteen and twenty-two respectively, and thirty-three-year-old Bristor Gethers.
 All were initially assigned kitchen duties, and then officially mustered into military service with the 47th Pennsylvania at the rank of Under Cook on 22 June 1864.
 All served honorably, and completed their respective three-year tours of duty in October 1865.

 Losses for the 47th Pennsylvania were significant.
 Captain Charles Mickley of G Company was killed in action.
 Captain George Junker of Company K was mortally wounded, as was Private John O’Brien of Company F, who died on 26 October while being treated for his wounds at the Union Army’s hospital at Hilton Head, South Carolina.
 Others were so grievously wounded that they were ultimately deemed unable to return to duty, and were discharged on surgeons’ certificates of disability.